 Projects submitted by American publishers which are not selected for a French Voices Award will automatically be considered for the Hemingway Grant.
 Translation projects without an American publisher may apply for the Hemingway Grant if they provide a letter from an American publisher expressing interest in publishing the book.

-The deadline of the 2013 Spring session is March 20th.
-For the Summer session, completed applications are due on September 1st, 2013.
+The deadline of the second 2013 session is September 6th.
+For the first 2014 session, completed applications are due on February 28th, 2014.
 Applications must be submitted online: please be advised that incomplete files will NOT be considered.
 Laureates will be announced twice a year and honored at a prestigious ceremony.
 For more information or to submit an application please visit our WEBSITE.

 2) FICTION / NON FICTION PRIZES